2010–11 Newcastle Jets FC season

 As part of a new initiative called "Be a part of it", the Jets will host a community day, where 10,000 fans will be admitted free for the game against Melbourne Heart on 31 October 2010.
 A new price structure for tickets includes a free season pass for children younger than 15, a family pass for 11 home games with reserved grandstand for $100 and general admission for $10.
 The club has a new sponsor with Hunter Medical Research Institute.
 The Jets will have the institute's logo on the front of their jersey and will donate $5000 for every goal they score at home and $2500 for an away goal.
 The changes continued when the club set up a new administration office, extended the contract of coach Branko Culina until March 2015 and unveiled a $2.5 million blueprint for the football department.

 The Newcastle Jets announced with the FFA and the State Government, that they would host the Los Angeles Galaxy at Energy Australia Stadium on 27 November.
-The match, an almost certain sellout, will play host to big-name players; David Beckham, and Landon Donovan.
+The match, generally speculated to be an almost certain sellout, is set to play host to big-name players David Beckham and Landon Donovan.